Education in North Macedonia

 The Constitution of North Macedonia mandates free and compulsory primary and secondary education in the Republic of North Macedonia, and the Law on Primary Education specifies that all children from 6 to 15 years of age attend school for a compulsory 9 years.
 The Law on High School Education specifies that all adolescents from the ages of 15–19 must attend high school for 4 years (or 3 years—depending on the type of school).

-In 1996, the gross primary enrolment rate was 99.1 per cent and the net primary enrolment rate was 95.3 per cent.
+In 1996, the gross primary enrollment rate was 99.1 per cent and the net primary enrollment rate was 95.3 per cent.
 Dropout rates for girls in primary and secondary school are high, particularly among ethnic Roma children.

 Post-secondary

 Because of the Accession of North Macedonia to the European Union, the State is required to adhere to the Bologna process, which entails a homogenisation of the educational system.
 "Learning outcomes" are part of the modern Macedonian educator's outputs.
 The National Framework for Higher Education Qualifications and the National Qualifications Framework for Lifelong Learning were constructed in light of the Bologna process and Copenhagen criteria as well as the European Qualifications Framework for Lifelong Learning.
 The 2010 document Concept for Post-Secondary Education details the vision of the educational establishment.
 Primary legislation in the post-graduate realm includes: